-Soft, thick and perfectly chewy Pumpkin Chocolate Chip Cookies filled with ample of Pumpkin Flavor and fall spices!
-Blot your pumpkin puree, make the dough, make dough balls, quickly chill them for 10 minutes in the freezer and bake!
+Soft, thick and perfectly chewy Pumpkin Chocolate Chip Cookies Recipe, filled with loads of Pumpkin Flavor and fall spices!
+Blot your pumpkin puree, prepare the dough, quickly chill for 10 minutes in the freezer and bake!
 Yes, these cookies are ready in under 30 minutes from start to finish!

 Taste and Texture: